-Over the past twenty years, spinal surgery for painful conditions of the neck and low back has become much more common and sophisticated.
-Surgery for low back and neck problems is often expensive, exposes the patient to the risks of complications, and requires time for recuperation.
+Over the past twenty years, spinal surgery for painful neck and low back conditions has become much more common and sophisticated.
+Unfortunately, surgery for low back and neck problems is often expensive, exposes the patient to the risks of complications, and requires time for recuperation.
 While many patients find great relief after surgery, there remain a considerable number of patients who, despite undergoing very technically advanced procedures, find their lives and pain unchanged.
-It is important for patients to understand how and if surgery will help in their case.
+Therefore, patients need to understand how the surgery will help in their case.

 There are basically two types of surgery done for spinal problems in the neck and back.

 1. Decompressive Operations:

 These operations remove abnormal pressure on the nerves to reduce neurological pain and give a chance for improvement in neurological dysfunction.

 The benefit of decompressive surgery in improving neurological dysfunction and pain where there is a progressive weakness, numbness, and the presence of bladder, bowel, or sexual dysfunction is well established and accepted.

 Patients with very minor dysfunction or neurological pain from a herniated lumbar disk, however, who have been treated without surgery, when compared with those who underwent surgery at one year's time, seem to have the same outcome, meaning that the surgery for this population did not seem to be absolutely necessary.

 2. Reconstructive Operations: